Rosneft, Exxon reveal plans for $15 billion Russia LNG project

 Despite being one of the world's most profitable companies, Gazprom has come under fire for failing to compete for market share and for over-spending on investments, draining its cash flow and pushing its market value below $100 billion.

-Gazprom's weak performance has raised questions over whether it can continue to fulfil the role in projecting Russia's energy power that it has fulfilled throughout Putin's 13-year-old rule.
+Gazprom's weak performance has raised questions over whether it can continue to fulfill the role in projecting Russia's energy power that it has fulfilled throughout Putin's 13-year-old rule.

 But Putin has stopped short of withdrawing his support for Gazprom, and cautioned Sechin over Rosneft's aggressive expansion and saying it should not abuse its dominant market position in Russia's Far East.